dxw/contracts/agreements/general-cyber.md

 4. ### Required Materials

-    1. In order to deliver a Project, there will occasionally be Required Materials that you must provide.
+    1. In order for the Team to achieve the Goals, there will occasionally be Required Materials that you must provide.

     2. You must provide Required Materials as soon as is reasonably practical.

 5. ### Engagement

-    1. It is essential that you fully engage with the Project in order for it to be completed successfully.
+    1. It is essential that you fully engage with the Work in order for it to be completed successfully.
 In this context "engage" includes promptly:

-        1. Participating actively in the work as required;
+        1. Participating actively in the Work as required;
         2. Responding to our enquiries;
         3. Supplying to us any Required Materials;
-        4. Reporting any problem that could affect delivery of the Project;
+        4. Reporting any problem that could affect the Work;
         5. Reporting any problem that may be an Adverse Impact.

 6. ### Subcontracting

-    1. At dxw cyber's sole discretion, freelancers or contractors may be used in place of dxw cyber employees in order to deliver Projects.
+    1. At dxw cyber's sole discretion, freelancers or contractors may be used in place of dxw cyber employees in order to complete the Work.

     2. Wherever freelancers or contractors are used, they will work for dxw cyber under our direction, in accordance with our policies, methodologies and quality standards.

-    3.  dxw cyber will not outsource any part of the Project without your prior agreement, which must not be unreasonably withheld or delayed.
+    3.  dxw cyber will not outsource any part of the Work without your prior agreement, which must not be unreasonably withheld or delayed.

 7. ### Quality

-    1.  dxw cyber will complete Projects to a professional standard.
+    1.  dxw cyber will complete the Work to a professional standard.

-    3.  dxw cyber is insured against professional negligence to a value of [TODO: confirm ]£2,000,000 (the "insured sum"). dxw cyber is willing to negotiate an increase in the insured sum on condition that we were able to pass on any corresponding increase in the premium.
+    3.  dxw cyber is insured against professional negligence to a value of [TODO: confirm] £2,000,000 (the "insured sum"). dxw cyber is willing to negotiate an increase in the insured sum on condition that we were able to pass on any corresponding increase in the premium.

 8. ### Limitation of liability